deeppavlov/DeepPavlov/docs/features/models/bert.rst

 Using custom BERT in DeepPavlov
 -------------------------------

-The following sections describe the BERT based models implemented in DeepPavlov.
+The previous sections describe the BERT based models implemented in DeepPavlov.
-To change the BERT model used for initialization for any downstream task mentioned below the following parameters of the config file must be changed to match new BERT path:
+To change the BERT model used for initialization in any downstream task mentioned above the following parameters of the config file must be changed to match new BERT path:

 * download URL in the ``metadata.download.url`` part of the config